StyopaD/WebDevFirst/README.md

-# WebDevFirst
+# PersonalPracticeProjects
-Trying out html css and js to get to know them better
+Every personal project to practice, you know!